 The 5 themes of geography are location, place, human, movement, and regions.
 These themes provide an educational resource for teachers to categorize and summarize geography.
 The five themes were initially approved and included in curriculums in 1984 by the Association of American Geographers.
-The association saw these main tenants of geography as a way to provide best practices to teachers in their classroom.
+The association saw these main tenants of geography as a way to provide best practices to teachers in their classrooms.

 Today, most geography classrooms have in fact adopted the 5 themes of geography as published in the NCGE/AAG publication titled Guidelines for Geographic Education, Elementary, and Schools.
 The guidelines are no longer in print; however, they have been republished several times with updated content and can be accessed from most major libraries.